solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

       web3.SystemProgram.transfer({
         fromPubkey: user.publicKey, // The payer (i.e., the account that will pay for the transaction fees)
         toPubkey: address, // The destination account for the transfer
-        lamports: web3.LAMPORTS_PER_SOL * 0.01, // The amount of lamports to transfer
+        lamports: web3.LAMPORTS_PER_SOL * 0.01, // Transfer 0.01 SOL to each recipient
-      }),
+      })
     );
   }

-  // Create a transaction and add the transfer instructions const transaction = new web3.Transaction().add(...transferInstructions);

-  // Send the transaction to the cluster (this will fail in this example if addresses > 21) const txid = await connection.sendTransaction(transaction, [user]);

   // Get the latest blockhash and last valid block height const { lastValidBlockHeight, blockhash } =
     await connection.getLatestBlockhash();

+  // Create the transaction message const message = new web3.TransactionMessage({
+    payerKey: user.publicKey, // Public key of the account that will pay for the transaction
+    recentBlockhash: blockhash, // Latest blockhash
+    instructions: transferInstructions, // Instructions included in transaction }).compileToV0Message();

+  // Create the versioned transaction using the message const transaction = new web3.VersionedTransaction(message);

+  // Sign the transaction
+  transaction.sign([user]);

+  // Send the transaction to the cluster (this will fail in this example if addresses > 21) const txid = await connection.sendTransaction(transaction);

   // Confirm the transaction
   await connection.confirmTransaction({